 What are invasive species?
-Invasives species do not naturally occur in a specific area and their introduction has been known to cause economic or environmental harm.
+Invasive species do not naturally occur in a specific area and their introduction has been known to cause economic or environmental harm.
 Invasive species have the ability to reproduce and spread quickly, which can make them difficult to kill or remove.
 These species spread rigorously, while often making it difficult for indigenous species to thrive in the same area.

 The “Top 5 Invasive Species in and around Campbell River” summarized by Sandra Milligan, President of the Beaver Lodge Trust Society, in a brief video.